Raxxius/roguelike/readme.md

 - This bug was not directly fixed, but a workaround was found, where the list entry was converted into a string, the whole string was then scanned for a character match.

+### Bug
+- When updating the list to the google sheets, numerous errors were occuring, this was because the data was not in a format that could be read by the gspread
+- Data generated was in a pair dictonary with internal keys and gspread commands would upload the whole datapackage into a single cell

+### Solution
+- Data was broken down into a list of lists the length of the rows

+### Bug
+- Map as added ended up on its side, ie a 20 x 40 map was being put in a 40 rows and 20 columns.
+### Solution
+- No solution, this is because the data is being put in in rows (y first) while the data is generated in columns
+- to fix this the map generation code could be reversed, but as it stands it's acceptable.